 Usually, companies provide a separate truck with two drivers switching shifts.
 It’s often called a “dedicated” truck, as it is devoted to your LTL shipment and doesn’t make frequent stops while in transit.
 The “dedicated” truck goes straight from the pickup point to delivery destination.
-A solid route not only makes shipments much faster, but will also assure freight safety.
-The fewer touch points there are during transit, the fewer are chances your freight will be damaged or stolen.
+A solid route not only makes shipments much faster but will also assure freight safety.
+The fewer touchpoints there are during transit, the fewer are chances of freight damage or theft.

 In what cases should you use an expedited shipping option?

-Expedited shipping is a perfect solution for urgent and last minute situations.
-Whenever the deadline is tightening or there is an unpredictable situation that takes place effecting your shipment, picking the urgent shipping option can be a wise decision.
-For example, there is equipment damage at the manufacturing or mining site, and the new assets need to be delivered as soon as possible, or medical supplies are required for a specific location quickly.
+This transportation type is a perfect solution for urgent and last-minute situations.
+Whenever the deadline is tightening or there is an unpredictable situation that takes place affecting your shipment, picking the urgent shipping option can be a wise decision.
+For example, there is equipment damage at the manufacturing or mining site, and you need to deliver new assets or medical supplies toa specific location as soon as possible.
 All of these cases need time-sensitive delivery and demand a faster transit than regular shipments.